-Your cool roof makes an immediate, measurable impact on climate change.
+Your cool surface makes an immediate, measurable impact on climate change.

-Cool roofs reduce electricity use that, in turn, lowers power plant emissions and the need for new power plants.
+Cool surfaces reduce electricity use that, in turn, lowers power plant emissions and the need for new power plants.

 Installing every economically viable cool roof would cancel the warming effect of greenhouse gases produced by half the world’s cars or 500 medium-sized coal plants.